Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: ANATOMICAL BACKGROUND

-Close to the skin shell, we can find the \emph{flexor carpi radialis} (FCR) and the \emph{flexor carpi ulnaris} (FCU) that are in charge of flexion of the wrist, and the \emph{palmaris longus} (PL) that contributes to flexion for both the wrist and the four fingers, using tendons connecting to the MP joints.
-The PL is found under the FDS and is not clearly visible given the placement of our US probe but both work in concert actuating some of the joints.
+We start by concentrating on the four fingers (Index through Little finger).
+There are three types of joints associated with these four fingers: the metacarpophalangeal (MP) joints, the proximal interphalangeal (PIP) joints, and the distal interphalangeal (DIP) joints (Fig.~\ref{fig:conf_def}).
+Close to the skin shell, we can find the \emph{flexor carpi radialis} (FCR) and the \emph{flexor carpi ulnaris} (FCU) that are (together with smaller, less prominent muscles) in charge of flexion of the wrist.
 Between the FCU and the FCR muscles, we can identify the \emph{flexor digitorum superficialis} (FDS) that flexes the four fingers, and, in full flexion, also contributes to the flexion of the wrist.
 The FDS connects to tendons that go through the PIP and MP joints of the four fingers.
-Going deeper into the arm, we find the \emph{flexor digitorum profundus} (FDP).
-Similar to the FDS, the FDP is in charge of finger flexion and wrist-control assistance using tendons connected to the DIP joints.
-Close to the FDP, is the \emph{flexor pollicis longus} (FPL), which mainly controls the thumb joints.

-To summarize, knowing the state of the FDS and FDP muscles allows (in theory) to estimate the whereabouts of all of the joints of the four fingers by observing US images only.
-Similarly, the state of the FPL provides us with the knowledge required to understand the movement of the thumb.
+Deeper into the arm, the \emph{flexor digitorum profundus} (FDP), similar to the FDS, is in charge of finger flexion and wrist-control assistance using tendons connected to the DIP joints.
+Lastly, close to the FDP, is the \emph{flexor pollicis longus} (FPL), which controls the thumb joints.
+To summarize, observing the state of the FDS and FDP muscles allows (in theory) to estimate the whereabouts of all four fingers, while the FPL provides the knowledge required to understand thumb movement.